JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-11-01-November-2023-Goals.md

 - Read parts of Bonduriansky et al. 2011
 - Read Fitz-James and Cavalli, 2022
 - Skimmed Dimond & Roberts 2016, 2020
+- Read Liew et al. 2018, 2020

+### November 27
+- Did daily aquarium stuff
+- Read about signaling cascades and their relation to DNA methylation
+- Read Norouzitallab et al. 2019
+- Outlined some potential questions
+- Put key examples for specific topics in a doc